Semi-automatic gun ban nixed in Colorado’s Democratic-controlled statehouse after historic progress - KESQ

 The proposal is expected to be revived next year.

-Meanwhile, other bills nearing the governor’s desk include a proposal to give Colorado’s Bureau of Investigations more power to investigate gun sales that are already illegal.
-Another would require more rigorous safety training for someone seeking a concealed carry permit.
-And one would require firearm dealers to be permitted by the state, not just the federal government, giving regulators greater power to enforce state law.
+Meanwhile, other bills nearing the governor’s desk include a proposal to require more rigorous safety training for someone seeking a concealed carry permit.
+And one would require firearm dealers to obtain a state permit, not just a federal one, to give regulators greater power to enforce state gun laws.